 While a member of Dickinson & Gibbons, P.A., G. Hunter Gibbons was an active trial lawyer who took pride in representing physicians and the healthcare industry throughout Southwest Florida.
 Known for his intimate knowledge of not only trial law but medicine as well, Hunter quickly gained the reputation as one of the preeminent trial lawyers in Florida.Hunter Gibbons easily related to clients and jurors with his warm “country folk” manner and he was very well respected in the legal community for his professionalism.
 Many lawyers often say: “Hunter’s word was his bond” and his word and his firm handshake were as reliable as the ink on a written contract.Never afraid to take a challenge and take cases to trial, Hunter Gibbons successfully tried hundreds of jury trials at a remarkable rate of a dozen trials per year during his career.
 Known by his peers as “The Great One,” “The Man of Steel,” and “The Dean of Medical Malpractice Defense Lawyers,” he was known and respected as a knowledgeable, dedicated, tenacious defense trial lawyer.

-The name “Hunter” has suited him appropriately because he is an expert marksman and has always had an enormous love for hunting wild game.
-Hunter Gibbons’ love of outdoor sports is matched only by his love for the University of Florida Gators.
-Hunter is an avid supporter of his Alma Mater, the University of Florida.
-He has been a scholarship partner since 1970.
-He rarely misses an opportunity to go to “the Swamp” to cheer on his beloved Gator football team.
+The name “Hunter” suited him appropriately because he was an expert marksman and always had an enormous love for hunting wild game.
+Hunter Gibbons’ love of outdoor sports was matched only by his love for the University of Florida Gators.
+Hunter was an avid supporter of his Alma Mater, the University of Florida and was a scholarship partner.
+He rarely missed an opportunity to go to “the Swamp” to cheer on his beloved Gator football team.